Harris will enlist Beyoncé as Trump sits with Joe Rogan for a Texas-sized final push

 Trump will join Joe Rogan for an interview

+Harris told reporters the line was "another example of how he really belittles our country."

+Trump also criticized a federal judge's decision Friday to restore the voting rights of more than 1,600 people who had been purged from the state's rolls, calling the ruling "un-American" and "election interference."

-Meanwhile, Trump will deliver remarks on immigration and the border in Austin before taping a podcast with Joe Rogan, who has millions of followers and an audience overwhelmingly younger and more male — a key constituency for the former president.
+While in Texas, a state he is all but certain to win, Trump was also scheduled to tape a podcast with Joe Rogan, who has millions of followers and an audience overwhelmingly younger and more male — a key constituency for the former president.

 Unlike other more friendly interviews Trump has sat for in recent weeks, Rogan has not always been uncritical of him.
 In an August podcast, Rogan appeared to offer praise for Robert F. Kennedy, Jr., who at the time was running for president as a third-party candidate.
 In the episode, Rogan said that politicians from both sides of the aisle "gaslight you, they manipulate you, they promote narratives."